English II Honors Syllabus

 The Course at a Glance

-Students will read several short stories and poems to analyze how the texts reinforce, critique, or challenge the definitions of race and ethnicity, masculinity or femininity, and class conflict.
+Students will begin by selecting a choice reading book of interest to them.
+We will dedicate our class time to learning about literary lenses through which we can critically evaluate writing.
+Students will learn to analyze how the texts reinforce, critique, or challenge the definitions of race and ethnicity, masculinity or femininity, and class conflict.
 Students will analyze how critical assumptions of categories of race and ethnicity have been used in ways that have empowered and oppressed and that the differentiation of peoples is reflected in and reinforced by language.
 Also, students will understand the textual reflections of racism and ethnocentrism (viewing one’s own culture as appropriate for all) demands attention to the cultural history and belief systems of the social group(s) being portrayed and discussed.

 Attending class does not simply mean that your body is physically present in the room, but rather that you are an active participant in your own learning.